varocketry/guitar-mastery-hub/public/lessons/lesson_041_relative_vs_parallel_minor.md

 ---

-## ðŸŽµ WHY THIS MATTERS: TWO PATHS BETWEEN MAJOR AND MINOR
+## 🎵 WHY THIS MATTERS: TWO PATHS BETWEEN MAJOR AND MINOR

 ### The Question Every Musician Asks